 The Fabulous 413 is a daily afternoon radio show celebrating life in western Massachusetts — and a kind of "Mister Rogers' Neighborhood" for grown-ups.

-We want to hear from you as we get our show started!
+We want to hear from you!
 What do you think makes western Massachusetts great?
 Send us a note or leave us a voicemail.

 Reach us at thefab413@nepm.org or 1-800-639-9120.